skywarth/annals-of-disco/book.md

 - Category Theory for Programmers - Bartosz Milewski
 - Clean Architecture: A Craftsman's Guide to Software Structure and Design - Robert Martin
 - Refactoring: Improving the Design of Existing Code - Martin Fowler
+- **Design Patterns: Elements of Reusable Object-Oriented Software 1994 - Erich Gamma, Richard Helm...
+(This is the infamous Gang of Four, must read!)**

 #### Non-technical